 Adding a guest network allows visitors at your home to use the Internet without giving them your wireless security key.
 You can add a guest network to each wireless network: 2.4 GHz b/g/n and 5.0 GHz a/n.

-- > To set up a guest network: - 1.
-Select Basic > Guest Network:
+To set up a guest network:

+1. Select Basic > Guest Network to display the following screen: